m-kupiec/compendium-react/README.md

 > }
 > ```
 >
 > This tells React that you don’t want the inner function to re-run unless either `todos` or `filter` have changed.
 React will remember the return value of `getFilteredTodos()` during the initial render.
 During the next renders, it will check if `todos` or `filter` are different.
 If they’re the same as last time, `useMemo` will return the last result it has stored.
 But if they are different, React will call the inner function again (and store its result).
-The function you wrap in `useMemo` runs during rendering, so this only works for pure calculations.
 >
 > [React](https://react.dev/learn/you-might-not-need-an-effect)

+"The function you wrap in `useMemo` runs during rendering, so this only works for pure calculations." ([React](https://react.dev/learn/you-might-not-need-an-effect))

+"`useMemo` won’t make the _first_ render faster.
+It only helps you skip unnecessary work on updates." ([React](https://react.dev/learn/you-might-not-need-an-effect))

 "How to tell if a calculation is expensive?
 In general, unless you’re creating or looping over thousands of objects, it’s probably not expensive.
 If you want to get more confidence, you can add a console log to measure the time spent in a piece of code . . .
 If the overall logged time adds up to a significant amount (say, `1ms` or more), it might make sense to memoize that calculation.
-As an experiment, you can then wrap the calculation in useMemo to verify whether the total logged time has decreased for that interaction or not . . . `useMemo` won’t make the _first_ render faster.
-It only helps you skip unnecessary work on updates.
+As an experiment, you can then wrap the calculation in `useMemo` to verify whether the total logged time has decreased for that interaction or not" ([React](https://react.dev/learn/you-might-not-need-an-effect))

 ## Custom